-In any event, Belgium must implement the A.T.A.D., providing an interest limitation rule to discourage companies from creating artificial debt arrangements designed to minimize tax.
-Interest is deductible only up to a certain amount: the greater of 30% of an entity's tax-adjusted earnings before interest, taxes, depreciation, and amortization or €3,000,000.
-The Belgian government is currently drafting legislation to implement this rule.
-It has been speculated that loans entered into prior to June 17, 2016 will be grandfathered (i.e., interest on such loans will not be subject to the limitation based on 30% of E.B.I.T.D.A.) and that financial institutions will be carved out of the interest limitation rule altogether.
+In any event, Belgium implemented the A.T.A.D. by providing an interest limitation rule to discourage companies from creating artificial debt arrangements designed to minimize tax.
+Interest is deductible only up to a certain amount: the greater of either 30% of an entity's tax-adjusted earnings before interest, taxes, depreciation, and amortization, or €3 million.
+With the Law of December 25, 2017, Belgium transposed this rule into national law.30 As expected, loans entered into prior to June 17, 2016 are grandfathered.
+Consequently, interest on such loans will not be subject to the limitation based on 30% of E.B.I.T.D.A., provided that no substantial changes are made to these loans on or after June 17, 2016.
+According to the Minister of Finance, "substantial changes" are, inter alia, a change in the duration of the loan, the interest rate due under the loan, or a party to the loan.
+No further guidance is available as of June 15, 2018.
+Additionally, financial institutions are carved out of the interest limitation rule altogether.